Web/mobile push: Subscription forms

 Custom subscription form

-You can fully customize your subscription form (even add notifications topic choice to your user!), however it will result in double opt-in subscription process.
-After accepting the custom form, user will se the default suscription form, which must be accepted as well.
-The default subscription form is the one that actually saves the subscription.
+You can fully customize your subscription form (you can even add notification topic selection for users).
+However, this results in a double opt-in subscription process.
+After accepting the custom form, the user will see the default subscription prompt (or a confirmation window, depending on your integration setup), which must also be accepted.
+The second step is the one that actually saves the subscription.

 Subscription form creator

-The option can be found in Integration > Web Push (VAPID) > Subscription form
+This option can be found in Integration > Web Push (VAPID) > Subscription Form.

-Gives you full customization options for your subscription form, if you decide to go with the custom, double opt-in.
-You can change the shape, placement, content, fonts, colors, backdrop etc.
+It provides full customization options for your subscription form if you choose the custom double opt-in approach.
+You can modify the shape, placement, content, fonts, colors, backdrop, and more.

-You can use Full desktop preview option to see how the form you just created would look like on your website.
+You can use the Full Desktop Preview option to see how the form you just created will look on your website.

 You can also decide whether to show the form on mobile devices or not.